luigiberducci/BiblioShifts/README.md

-# Turni biblioteca
+# BiblioShifts

-The following software is used to assign shifts to people that work in the CS dept. library of the University of Rome "La Sapienza".
+The following software is used to assign shifts to people that work in the CS Dept. library of the University of Rome "La Sapienza".

+It represents an extension of the `turni-biblioteca` software by Cristian Di Pierantonio, who modeled this problem as a CSP.

-It performs automatic rostering by first parsing data from a Doodle poll, then solve a Integer Linear Programming Problem to assign a poll participant to each option of the poll, according to expressed availabilities.
+This version performs automatic rostering by first parsing data from a Doodle poll, then solve a Integer Linear Programming Problem to assign a poll participant to each option of the poll, according to expressed availabilities.
+Finally, it produces a `xlsx` output file which contains an Excel representation of the computed assignment.

+Enjoy!

 ## Requirements